 - Within each of these areas, there are numerous possible attack points to be explored so as to identify the best course of action.
-With the support of IBM’s Watson, this would be determined by an analysis, performed by specialists (i.e. onocolgists for cancer) and molecular biologists, of the patient’s DNA/RNA sequencing and medical history.
+With the support of IBM’s Watson program, this can be determined by an analysis, performed by specialists (i.e., oncologists for cancer) and molecular biologists, and customized to the patient’s DNA/RNA sequencing and medical history.

-- A treatment would be recommended based on an acceptable approved protocol that is less vigorous than a clinical trial, but reliable to provide an acceptable degree of comfort to the terminal patient.
+- Recommended treatment will be based on an acceptable, approved protocol that is less vigorous than a clinical trial.
+Treatment will reliably provide an acceptable degree of comfort to the terminal patient.

-- As an alternative to a clinical trial, the disease would be replicated in the laboratory to allow for the testing of numerous options.
+- As an alternative to clinical trials, the disease would be replicated in the laboratory to allow for the testing of numerous options.

-- Robust database: about the disease, patients, sequencing results, scientific and alternative treatments.
+- Robust database (including information about the disease, patients, sequencing results, and scientific and alternative treatments)